Call Today to Get Started With Your Visa!

 What is an Inadmissibility Waiver and When is it Required?

-An inadmissibility waiver allows an individual entry into the United States when that individual would otherwise not be admitted to the United States based on a variety of possible reasons.
 An inadmissibility waiver is necessary for individuals deemed inadmissible to the United States under either a visa, Green Card, or other U.S. entry.
-The I-601, Application for Waiver of Grounds of Inadmissibility and the I-601A, Application for Provisional Unlawful Presence Waiver are waivers available to individuals who are unlawfully in the United States to adjust their status in the hopes they will be able to obtain a green card.
+The I-601, Application for Waiver of Grounds of Inadmissibility, and the I-601A, Application for Provisional Unlawful Presence Waiver are waivers available to individuals who are unlawfully in the United States to adjust their status in the hopes they will be able to obtain a green card.

-The United States will deem individuals inadmissible for a variety of reasons, including the immigration applicant’s health and the spread of communicable diseases, criminal activity, national security, public charge, lack of labor certification, fraud and misrepresentation, prior removals, or unlawful presence in the United States.
 When an applicant is deemed inadmissible, he or she can request a waiver to be admitted to the United States.
 However, there is no guarantee the waiver will be granted as it is dependent on the circumstances of the applicant and the reason(s) he or she was deemed inadmissible.

 What is the Difference Between the I-601 and I-601A Waivers?

-Both the I-601 and I-601A waivers are used by individuals deemed inadmissible to the United States in order to obtain admissibility.
+Both the I-601 and I-601A waivers are used by individuals deemed inadmissible to the United States to obtain admissibility.
 However, one main difference between the two waivers is that the I-601 waiver is available for individuals who are outside the United States at the time they file the waiver, while the I-601A waiver is available for individuals who are inside the United States at the time they are deemed inadmissible.

 I-601, Application for Waiver of Grounds of Inadmissibility

-A chief difference between I-601 and I-601A is the reason(s) each is filed.
+A big difference between I-601 and I-601A is the reason(s) each is filed.
 As the name of the I-601 form indicates, there are many reasons or “grounds” for why an individual may be deemed inadmissible and need to file Form I-601.
 Some of the reasons an individual may be deemed inadmissible include:

 • Health-related issues